waye-huang/dynamic-forms/README.md

 # Notes

-- Strategy modules that allow developers to use third-party OAuth 2.0
-  - [x] SignUp writes user to Database
   - [x] SignUp writes user to Database
   - [x] Multiple forms can be imported as JSON file for display
   - [x] React Hooks (no class components)